steedos/help/en-us/workflow/instance_approve.md

 *Approval History*

-Finished steps, approval comments, step supervisors, approval status and time will be displayed in Approval History.
+Finished steps, approval comments, step supervisors, approval status and time will be all displayed in Approval History.

-*Attachments management*

-(please refer to [Attachments management](instance_attachment.md) for more details)
+*Attachments management* (please refer to [Attachments management](instance_attachment.md) for more details)

 - Click attachment name(s) to download attachments.